The easiest way to write about Julie Schumer is to make her into a lesson about following your dream.

 That detail changes the frame.

 The sentimental version of the story imagines art and law as opposites, with law standing in for compromise and art standing in for authenticity.
-The more adult version is that a legal career can sharpen habits that later become useful in the studio: endurance, discipline, self-direction, and the ability to keep working when inspiration is not theatrically present.
+The more adult version is that a legal career can sharpen habits that later become useful in the studio: endurance, discipline, self-direction, and the ability to keep working when inspiration is absent.

 Schumer's achievement is not that she escaped adulthood.
 It is that she carried part of adulthood back into the studio without letting it suffocate the original appetite for risk.